- Author: Furious

 Once you’ve killed the nether-wraith and returned its essence to Gidge, she’ll teach you Spellfire Tailoring.
 Not only will this let you proc more Spellcloth while crafting, but it will also allow you to craft the Spellfire armor set, which increases spell damage by 7% of your Intellect.

 Netherweb Spider Silk is an important material in crafting your Specialization armor sets.
 You also used it while you power leveled to craft several pieces of gear.
 Before gear starts to rely entirely on specialized cloth, Netherweb silk is an important, and potentially profitable reagent.

 Netherweb has two readily available sources.
 The first is Dreadfang Lurker in Terokkar Forest.
-Given their relatively low level and abundant spawns just west of Shattrath, collecting the web from them shouldn’t be overly difficult.
+Given their relatively low level and abundant spawns just East of Shattrath City, collecting the web from them shouldn’t be overly difficult.
 The second source is Blackfang Tarantula in The Black Morass instance.
 The Tarantula has a higher drop chance than the Dreadfang Lurker, but because you need to be in a party to effectively clear the area, it’s much harder to gather.

 Endgame Tailoring Patterns